 Where the design community meets.

-Berlin, Germany Senior Product Designer at Lohnwerk Joined almost 3 years ago
+Berlin, Germany Senior Product Designer at Lohnwerk Joined about 3 years ago

 Omer hasn't posted any stories yet.

 (Came here to post your article on the topic)

 It's a must read if you are picky about your display: https://bjango.com/articles/macexternaldisplays/

 Also, I'm using Dell P2715Q and P2415Q (While it conradicts Marc's recommendation, I find these displays to be really good, especially for color reproduction)

 It's a subjective topic...
 I'm using Magic Mouse nearly since it was released, and recently I tried a colleague's Logitech MX 2 Master for only a day, and the next 3 days I had really bad wrist pain.
 (It wasn't some tingling, it was really bad carpal tunnel pain) So in that terms, Logitech MX Master is an ergonomic disaster, for me.